Does talking energize or drain you?

 As I’m sitting here writing (it’s the middle of the day, July 2016), I feel sleepy, slightly brain-dead and my body just feels like finding the nearest bed, collapsing into it, and sleeping like the dead.

+It’s not that I don’t enjoy them – I love the client sessions!
 So much can shift, so many beliefs can be toppled causing huge shifts in perspective – and a relieved, peaceful client goes home.
 I’m always in awe of the insight and understanding that arrives and I know I’m using my best talents during these sessions.
 Fulfilling work is important to maintain our energy levels.
 I’m definitely busy with fulfilling work.

-Yet what I’ve discovered is that ‘too much’ verbal communication drains me.
-I’ve suspected this for a pretty long time and never understood why, until recently.
+Yet – I’ve discovered that ‘too much’ verbal communication drains me.
+I’ve suspected this for a pretty long time and never understood why.
+Until recently.
+And I’ll unpack this for you with examples from my life, so you can draw parallels within your own life.

+Looking back, there was the time that I hosted a Quantum-Touch workshop for 10 people.
+The workshop went off smoothly and the participants were wonderful.
 Yet, I was completely exhausted for 2 weeks afterward.
-I literally needed to lie down on the couch every time I saw one.
+I needed to lie on the couch every time I saw it.
 My body was physically drained of energy and I even entertained the idea that an ‘energy vampire’ had sucked the energy out of me!
-I know some people truly believe in that, yet I didn’t want to give that thought power (I mean, then we’re just victims right, and this can happen again and again without our consent?
-No thank you, that’s not an empowering belief for me. )
+I know some people truly believe in that, yet I didn’t want to give that thought power (I mean, then we’re just victims, and this can happen again and again without our consent?
+No thank you, that’s not an empowering belief for me. ) Fortunately, it was the beginning of the summer holiday and I could allow myself the couch-potato-thing.
+It was super unpleasant though.

 For a few years, I taught 3-day EFT workshops.
 By the beginning of the second morning, I was often in tears of tiredness and I didn’t know how I’d get through 2 more days.
-By the second afternoon, I regularly stumbled over my words and felt a bit foolish for not pronouncing them properly.
+By the second afternoon, I regularly stumbled over my words and felt foolish for not pronouncing them properly.
 For a week after a workshop, I was hardly functional.
+“What’s wrong with me?”, I kept thinking.
+“Why am I so incredibly tired after something I love doing so much?”

+Then there was the time I spent in the SA Army Band.
+I was a clarinet player in the Military Band for 5 years.
+(What a weird job for a girl, right?).
 The job itself didn’t involve talking.
 We played instruments all day long.
-A few times a year, we went on a trip across the country to small towns and boy, did we have fun and laughter in the bus!
-Such a trip could be a 9 hour ride in a slllloooowww army bus and all the time we talked, laughed, had fun and ‘verbally expressed’ our silliness and joy about not sitting in the drab, acoustically-inadequate band-room for the next few days.
+A few times a year, we went on a trip across the country to small towns and boy, did we have fun and laughter on the bus!
+Such a trip could be a 9-hour ride in a slllloooowww army bus and all the time we talked, laughed, had fun and ‘verbally expressed’ our silliness and joy about not sitting in the drab, acoustically-inadequate band-room for the next few days.
+Yet, when I got home, I was simply wasted – so tired that I fell into bed and slept for 10 hours straight and was still catching up days later.

 Fast forward.
 A few years ago I discovered my strengths and talents through CliftonStrengths.
 I wrote about the huge shift in perspective– a whole new world opened up for me.
 And I suddenly understood so much.